jenkinsci/postbuildscript-plugin/README.md

 You can configure these actions depending on the build status (i.e., only run when build is successful).

+With version 1.1.0 scripts can be executed on the master, on slaves or both.

 Please refer to the [plugin description](https://wiki.jenkins.io/display/JENKINS/PostBuildScript+Plugin) for further information.